commenthol/macbook-lubuntu-install/README.md

 # Lubuntu install on old Macbook2

-This tutorial aims to install a Lubuntu 17.10 on a Macbook2 using live CD via usb-stick.
+This tutorial aims to install a Lubuntu 17.10 on a Macbook3,1 using live CD via usb-stick.
 My major problem was running the desktop 32bit ISO which does not fit on a CD.
-This may also work on an old Mac-Mini...
+This may also work on an old MacMini1,1

 ## requisites

 - VM Host http://virtualbox.org
 - Live Lubuntu ISO Image
-- USB-Stick ~ 2GB
+- USB-Stick >= 2GB

 ## start live CD